pitchmuc/adobe-analytics-api-2.0/docs/mcp_server.md

 * **Discovery** — list report suites, dimensions, metrics, segments, calculated metrics, date ranges, projects.
 * **Reporting** — build a report request and run it (`getReport2`).
 * **Workspace building** — compose a Workspace project (panels, freeform tables, breakdowns, charts, segment filters, …) and publish it.
+* **Classifications** — look up classification dataset(s) linked to a dimension in a report suite, and a dataset's full metadata.
 * **Knowledge Graph** *(optional)* — query co-occurrence and usage relationships between components from a pre-built `.ttl` file, via SPARQL or convenience lookups.

 The Knowledge Graph tools only appear if you start the server with a `.ttl` file (`-kg`).
 Everything else is always available.